yoonasea/weather2/README.md

 ## Project Overview

 This project is a weather application that displays the current weather summary for a given city, and maintains a search history of cities.
 The weather data is fetched from the OpenWeather API.

+In order to maintain a clean and uncluttered user interface, especially in a context similar to modern search engines like Google, CRUD operations (Create, Read, Update, Delete) are handled within a dropdown menu.
+This design choice ensures that the interface remains minimal and intuitive, without overwhelming the user with too many visible options at once.

 ## Setup Instructions